ideasonpurpose/basic-wordpress-box/README.md

 * set hostname
 * Set a default wp-config.php file with overrides for `WP_HOME` and `WP_SITEURL` so pages won't redirect back to the real site.
 * Autoload wp-content/mysql.sql if it exists.

+After the first Vagrant up comes the stupid fragile step.
+I couldn't figure out how to set or override VirtualBox's Default Machine Folder, so the box needs to be fished out of there for Packer to run.

+1. Run Vagrant up
+2. Vagrant halt
+3. VBoxManage export packer-base --ovf20 -o iso/box.ovf
+4. packer build template.json
+5. VBoxManage